andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.7.7 – If you think a referee has made an incorrect decision, then contact an admin or supervisor.

-1\.7.8 – In case of no referee being available, ensure screenshots are kept of any rule breaking or violations.
-If you have a conflict, contact an admin or supervisor via Discord with your proof.
+1\.7.8 – In case of no referee being available, ensure screenshots are kept of any rule breaking or violations; if you have a conflict, post a ticket via Discord.

 #### **2. Server Rules**